 |Collection of kerbside rubbish, recycling bins and public litter bins will continue as usual.|

-On 3.6.20 Council will commence a Click-and-Collect Service as a temporary service adjustment to provide core library services whilst we prepare our branches for re-opening.
-The Click-and-Collect program which started early June is now in operation across our Clunes, Creswick, Daylesford and Trentham sites.
+Council has commenced a Click-and-Collect Service across our Clunes, Creswick, Daylesford and Trentham sites.
 To support our community to stay safe and to avoid disappointment if accessing this service, please wait for confirmation that your items are ready for pick-up before attending the site.

-As this is a phased reopening we still have a suspension on core services including: Face-to-face visitation, Home Library Service, Book Club set distribution, School holiday programs, Public programs and the delivery of items in and out of our libraries.
+Core services including Face-to-face visitation, Home Library Service, Book Club set distribution, School holiday programs, Public programs and the delivery of items in and out of our libraries are not running.

 Our Digital Library is still in operation, and a wide range of services and collections are available and accessible with your library card (visit www.centralhighlandslibraries.org.au).
 This includes E-books, E-audio Books, E-magazines, Newspapers from around the world, Knaopy Film streaming and Storybox Library.

 |The Major Projects team will continue to delivery important community projects.
 Contact with community will be avoided, as will direct contact with contractors.|

 Phone and email communication will be prioritised to ensure projects and contractors progress.

 Maternal and Child Health